Best Energy Tariff for Home Workers UK 2026

 Studies and smart meter data consistently show that home workers use 15-30% more electricity than equivalent commuting households.
 The extra usage comes from daytime heating or cooling, screens and monitors, kitchen appliances, and lighting during hours that would otherwise be empty.
 That adds roughly 400-800 kWh/yr on top of the Ofgem typical 2,700 kWh/yr figure.

-When does the Ofgem price cap rise in 2026?
+When did the Ofgem price cap change in 2026?

 Can I switch energy supplier if I work from home and use more electricity?